<< Previous Plant | Next Plant >>

 Drosera intermedia

-Native to Eastern North America from the Canadian Maritime down the Atlantic coast and parts of the gulf coast.
-The Spatulate-leaf sundew is a small plant standing 2-3” in height and flowering with ¼” white flowers 5” above the foliage.
+Drosera intermedia, Spatulate leaf sundew, is native to Eastern North America from the Canadian Maritime down the Atlantic coast and parts of the Gulf coast.
+The Spatulate leaf sundew is a small plant standing 2-3” in height and flowering with ¼” white flowers 5” above the foliage.
+Spoon shaped leaves with sticky hairs curl around insect prey!
 In mass they are a great addition to any bog garden and can be sown on saturated logs floating in a pond.
 Drosera intermedia thrives in full sun.

 Bloom Color